[Skip to Content]

 Includes programs specifically designed to influence public policy and/or affect legislation, regulations, political activities or candidacies — at the local, state or federal government levels — so that the entity funding the program benefits.

-6. Marketing Consumer Products and Services
+6. Marketing Products and Services

-8. Crisis Communications and Issues Management
+7. Crisis Communications and Issues Management

-Includes programs undertaken to deal with an unplanned event that required an immediate response and
+Includes programs undertaken to deal with an unplanned event that required an immediate response and programs undertaken to deal with issues that could extraordinarily affect ongoing business strategy.

-9. Internal Communications
+8. Internal Communications

 Includes programs targeted specifically to special publics directly allied with an organization, such as employees, members, affiliated dealers and franchisees.

-10. Investor Relations
+9. Investor Relations

 Includes programs directed to shareowners, other investors and the investment community.

-11. Multicultural Public Relations
+10. Multicultural Public Relations

 For any type of program, such as institutional, marketing and community relations, specifically targeted to a cultural group.

-12. Integrated Communications
+11. Integrated Communications

 Includes any program that demonstrates leadership of public relations strategies and tactics in a creative and effective integrated campaign, along with other marketing or communications.
 The program must demonstrate the clear leadership of public relations, along with its integration with other disciplines.

-16. Websites
+15. Websites

 Use of a website as part of a public relations program.
 Include screen grabs or copies of key pages to support your summary.
 Additionally, include the website URL for external sites.

-18. Social Media
+16. Social Media

-19. Blogs
+17. Blogs

 Web-based journals, or blogs, that engage key stakeholders and/or communicated either a corporate, public service or industry position.
 Include screen grabs of the blog being entered, as well as the actual site URL.

-21. Creative or Unconventional Tactics
+18. Creative or Unconventional Tactics

 Unconventional, creative tactics or approaches used as part of a public relations program.
-(If the creative/unconventional tactic included props or other objects, document those items with photos or videos.
+(If the creative/unconventional tactic included props or other objects, document those items with photos or videos.)

-22. Press Kits/Media Kits
+19. Press Kits/Media Kits

 News releases, photographs and other background information compiled for an organization, product or issue.

-23. Video
+20. Video

 Created for internal or external use to publicize products, services or issues, shape public opinion or promote awareness.
 Can also include video news release.
 Include a link to your video.

-24. Newsletters
+21. Newsletters

 Publications (either printed or electronic) designed, written and published periodically to provide brief and timely information to target audiences while supporting an organization’s overall objectives.
 Submit three consecutive issues with the entry.

-25. Brochures
+22. Brochures

-26. Magazines
+23. Magazines

 Publications (either printed or electronic) designed to provide in-depth information about an organization or topic on a regular basis.
 Magazines typically differentiate from newsletters by the number of pages and length of articles.
 Submit three consecutive issues.

-27. Special Publications
+24. Special Publications

-28. Annual Reports
+25. Annual Reports

-29. Direct Mail/Direct Response
+26. Direct Mail/Direct Response

 Communications (either printed or electronic) designed to solicit a specific, immediate response by the target audience.
-This can be a single communication or a series.
-Submit at least one copy of the publication along with the entry.
+Submit an electronic copy of the single communication or campaign with the entry.

-30. Special Projects
+27. Special Projects

 Other common public relations tactics that are not otherwise listed, including public service announcements, press conferences, speeches, satellite media tours, etc.

-31. Infographic
+28. Infographic

 A visual image such as a chart or diagram used to represent information or data.
 These graphics convey complex information quickly and clearly, such as in signs, maps, journalism, technical writing, and education.
 They are intended to present potentially complex information quickly and clearly, in a fun and quick way to teach about a topic without a ton of heavy reading.